aaycock/blog/_posts/2021-04-24-hostapd-dpsk.markdown

 tags: [pi, wifi]
 ---

-Enabling DPSK on a Raspberry Pi with hostapd required a little more work and troubleshooting that I expected.
+Enabling DPSK on a Raspberry Pi with hostapd required a little more work and troubleshooting than I expected.

 The good news is that if you follow the steps in my post on [enabling RADIUS-based MAC auth][mac-auth], you will be 95% done with the work needed, unless you need to micro-segment [traffic on individual VLANs][dvlan].